Positives

 Pipe

 This is a great pipe board for riders of all levels.
-Now, an aggressive expert or semi-pro and up might prefer something more aggressive like the Hot Knife, but most riders will absolutely love this in the pipe.
+An aggressive expert or semi-pro and up might prefer something more aggressive like the Hot Knife, but most riders will love this in the pipe.
 It’s got an amazing grip on the walls and drives from wall to wall very well.
 It also has a pretty forgiving quality that boosts confidence with riders of all levels.

 Jumps